 So realize that certain microgreens may take a little experience to be able to grow them and grow them well.

-But any plant that you enjoy, could potentially become a microgreen.
+However, any plant that you enjoy, could potentially become a microgreen.
 The important characteristic is that the plant is edible from the root all the way to the leaves.

 How to Grow Microgreens

 Growing microgreens doesn’t require much equipment.
-Truthfully, the only complicated part to growing microgreens is that some of the greens have a harder time germinating than others and some are more susceptible to mold than others.
+Truthfully, the only complicated part of growing microgreens is that some of the greens have a harder time germinating than others and some are more susceptible to mold than others.

-So you’ll need to be sure to do your research on which specific green you are growing, so you’ll know what you’re up against.
+You’ll need to be sure to do your research on which specific green you are growing, so you’ll know what you’re up against.